sviperll/argo/README.md

 ### Module structure ###

 Inner modules should be provided.
+By inner modules I mean modules enclosed into parent module and defined in the same file alone with parent-module.
 Haskell decision to have top-level modules only leads to bad program structure.
 Short modules are awkward to use since it leads to too many short files.
 Big modules leads to loose structure.